-The issue is these guidelines have been written by the food industry, the pharmaceutical industry, because they’ve done all the research, they’ve paid for all the research, very little is done independently.
-And because they’ve got these guidelines, doctors also have to follow we call them strict rule books, they’re not guidelines, the rule books because Gary’s found out he got into trouble for guideline.
+The issue is these guidelines have been written by the food industry, and the pharmaceutical industry because they’ve done all the research, they’ve paid for all the research, and very little is done independently.
+And because they’ve got these guidelines, doctors also have to follow what we call them strict rule books, they’re not guidelines, the rule books because Gary’s found out he got into trouble for guidelines.

 It’s a rule book.
-So, if you consider these rules, doctors also fear being sued being deregistered.
-I mean, if even for Gary to take the stance that he’s taken, the fear of being deregistered was very, very real, and that’s what are threatening.
+So, if you consider these rules, doctors also fear being sued and being deregistered.
+I mean, if even for Gary to take the stance that he’s taken, the fear of being deregistered was very, very real, and that’s what is threatening.

 And most people got kids to put through school, they’ve spent, you know, 1215 years getting to a specialist position as a doctor, and you lose that, then where you going to go what are you going to do going to start a completely new career so, understanding this is what Gary and I are trying to fight now is making doctors aware that these guidelines these rule books, need to stay flexible.

-They need to be something that are debated and questioned. not blindly followed for fear of regulation or, you know, really are they told if someone comes in with hypothyroidism or hypothyroidism, this is what you do you Band Aid sick care, that is the rulebook.
+They need to be something that is debated and questioned. not blindly followed for fear of regulation or, you know, really are they told if someone comes in with hypothyroidism or hypothyroidism, this is what you do you Band-Aid sick care, that is the rulebook.

-you operate on people, for doctors, most most areas of medicine, medicating, and there hasn’t been a time really, the doctors have medicated someone that has caused harm since (inaudible) that they’re aware of, I would say, putting people with type two diabetes on insulin when you could potentially change their diet.
+you operate on people, for doctors, most areas of medicine, medicating, and there hasn’t been a time, the doctors have medicated someone that has caused harm since (inaudible) that they’re aware of, I would say, putting people with type two diabetes on insulin when you could potentially change their diet.

-And this has been driven into the Dietitians Association are dietetics.
-If you don’t have Ireland that your grams of carbohydrate your brains not going to work or Gary’s is working better than ever and he hasn’t had, you know, he has, I would say less than 50 grams of glucose sugar, if not less than 20 every single day.
+This has been driven into the Dietitians Association are Dietetics.
+If you don’t have Ireland that your grams of carbohydrate your brains not going to work or Gary’s is working better than ever and he hasn’t had, you know, he has, I would say less than 50 grams of glucose sugar if not less than 20 every single day.
 For the last seven years, so that’s a myth.

-But it’s perpetuated in by diabetes Australia, perpetuated by dietitians association of Australia, Heart Foundation Cancer Council, everybody pushes this rule book.
+But it’s perpetuated in Diabetes Australia, perpetuated by the Dietitians Association of Australia, Heart Foundation Cancer Council, everybody pushes this rule book.
 And to go outside of it, you do risk a lot, not just your credibility, but your your career.